TNamdarian/seven-terraces/documentation/TESTING.md

    - if want to select a date, a date picker opens with the current date and a date can be selected.
    - if click on the "Update property" button, the property is updated in the database and a success message is given to the user.
    - if click on cancel - go to the properties Page
-12. Manage property Admin Dashboard Page
+12. Admin Dashboard Page
    - if *Admin user* click the "Add new Featured property" button, go to Add Featured property page.
    - if *Admin user* click the "Delete or Edit Featured property" button, go to the Home page.
    - if *Admin user* click the info button, open info modal about Featured properties
-   - if *Admin user* click the "Add Category" button, go to Add Category page.
+   - if *Admin user* click the "Add Strategy" button, go to Add Strategy page.
-   - if *Admin user* click the "Edit" button in the Category section, go Edit Category page.
+   - if *Admin user* click the "Edit" button in the Category section, go Edit Strategy page.
-   - if *Admin user* click the "Delete" button in the Category section, the delete modal opens.
+   - if *Admin user* click the "Delete" button in the strategy section, the delete modal opens.
    - if click on cancel - close modal
-   - if click on the "Delete" button, the category is deleted and a success message appears.
+   - if click on the "Delete" button, the strategy is deleted and a success message appears.
    - if *Admin user* click the info button, open info modal about Categories.
    - if click on cancel - close modal
-13. Add New Category page
+13. Add New Strategy page
    - if *Admin user* types in text in fields, validation is given if correct and feedback is given if incorrect.
-   - if *Admin user* click on the "Add Category" button, a new category is added to the database and a success message is given to the user.
+   - if *Admin user* click on the "Add Strategy" button, a new strategy is added to the database and a success message is given to the user.
    - if *Admin user* click on cancel - go to Admin Dashboard Page
-15. Edit Category page
+15. Edit Strategy page
-   - view current details of category
+   - view current details of strategy
    - if *Admin user* types in text in fields, validation is given if correct and feedback is given if incorrect.
-   - if *Admin user* click on the "Update Category" button, the category is updated in the database and a success message is given to the user.
+   - if *Admin user* click on the "Update Strategy" button, the strategy is updated in the database and a success message is given to the user.
    - if *Admin user* click on cancel - go to Admin Dashboard Page

 ## **Further testing**